THAN123MAYA/pr-rule-engine/review-rules.md

 |---|---|
 | `"your-rule-name"` | Top of file |
 | The check logic inside the `for` loop | Replace the commented placeholder |
+### Copy this template for file-checking rules:

+⚠️ Note: This template has no PATTERN line by default, because some file-checks need a pattern and some don't (see Step 2 above).

+- If you need a PATTERN → add `import re` and `PATTERN = re.compile(...)` at the top, then use `PATTERN.match(...)` inside the loop (see the Author Comment Header example below)
+- If you DON'T need a PATTERN → just write plain Python logic inside the loop (see the File Size Limit example below)

 ### Worked example — File Size Limit